microsoft/purview-data-governance-masterclass/Lab-03 - Managing Data Sources.md

 Microsoft Purview lets you to register, manage, and move data sources in your organization's data map.
 This aids in the organized categorization and systematic access control of your data.

-To register a source, you require the role of a Data Source Admin alongside another Microsoft Purview Data Map role.
+To register a source, you require the role of a Data Source Admin.
 The process involves selecting 'Data sources' in the Microsoft Purview Data Map, choosing a source type, and filling out the form on the 'Register sources' page.
 Note that most data sources have additional specific information and prerequisites for registration and scanning.
+This may include but is not limited to the configuration of networking-related settings (private endpoints/firewall rules).

+As such, data sources are typically registered once by a central IT team or using infrastructure as code (IaC) tools like Terraform or ARM templates.
+This ensures that the data source is registered consistently across the organization and that the necessary prerequisites are met.

 ### Exercise: Adding Data Sources